If you run enough races, eventually you’ll have a bad one.

-The temptation after a bad race can be to move on as quickly as possible and pretend it never happened, but even when a race is terrible, there are things you can learn from it.
+The temptation after a bad race can be to move on as quickly as possible and pretend it never happened.
+But even when a race is terrible, there are things you can still learn from it.

 You can become a better runner and racer because of it, but only if you spend some time considering what happened and what you can change going forward.

 Maybe you can even journal about it (I know, I know.
 Sometimes I’m a cliche of myself, always suggesting journalling about things, but I swear it helps).

 After a bad race, allow yourself a little of grace, especially if this was your main race of the year.

 You’ve been focused on, and training for, a big event for months and months (and months) and it didn’t go how you wanted.
 That isn’t something you should just blow past.

 Allow yourself to mourn what could have been.
 However, don’t let that mourning turn into dwelling and obsessing.

 After a bad race, I’ll give myself a day or two to be all mopey, then it’s time to move on and get productive.